juanjogervasio/juanjogervasio/README.md

 <p><strong><span style="text-decoration: underline; font-size: medium;">About me:</span></strong></p>

 Hello!
 My name is Juan José Gervasio, and I'm a physicist from La Plata, Argentina.
-I am currently working as a teacher in various courses at Universidad Nacional de La Plata while completing my PhD in Mathematical Physics.
+I am currently working as a teacher in various courses at Universidad Nacional de La Plata while improving my knowledge in Data Analysis.

-- 👀 I’m interested in Quantum Field Theory and its applications, as well as Data Science and Finance.
+- 👀 I’m interested in Data Science and Finance, as well as Quantum Field Theory and Fluid Dynamics.
 - 🌱 I’m currently transitioning from the academia to the industry by improving my skills in Python, SQL, C and other languages.
+- 👀
 - 🫂 I’m passionate about learning and assisting others to do the same!
 I'm always willing to help.
 - 📫 You can reach me out at juanjose.gervasio@gmail.com.